polytypic/f-omega-mu/SYNTAX.md

   immediately followed by a newline.
 The following line will then be considered to come from the specified file and line.

+- String literals are JSON strings with the addition of Standard ML style `\ws+\` ignored escape sequences where `ws+` is a non-empty sequence of whitespace allowing string literals to span multiple source lines.

 1. Type variables are distinct from value variables.

    `_` is allowed in place of a variable in bindings.